tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 > [[1,2,3],[3,4,5],[2,2]]
 ```

-Recalling the earlier implementation of QuicSort, we can replace the list comprehensions with calls to filter.
+Recalling the earlier implementation of QuickSort, we can replace the list comprehensions with calls to filter.

 ```haskell
 quicksort :: (Ord a) => [a] -> [a]